- View Offline

 - Batching rendering

-Hi!
-I am George Maestri and welcome to Maya Essentials 6 Lights and Rendering.
-In this course, we're first going to go over the Render Settings menu and also show you some of the differences between the Maya Software renderer and mental ray.
+- [Voiceover] Hi, I'm George Maestri, and welcome to Maya Essentials 6, Lights and Rendering.
+In this course we're first going to go over the Render Settings menu, and also show you some of the differences between the Maya software renderer and Mental Ray.
 Then we're going to go through some lights and lighting.
 We're going to understand light types as well as things such as shadows and light decay.
 After that we're going to go through cameras.
-We're going to create some cameras.
-We're going to add depth of field and also do some motion blur.
+We're going to create some cameras, we're going to add depth of field, and also do some motion blur.